torvalds/linux/Documentation/admin-guide/pm/cpuidle.rst

 Power Management Quality of Service for CPUs
 ============================================

-The power management quality of service (PM QoS) framework in the Linux kernel allows kernel code and user space processes to set constraints on various energy-efficiency features of the kernel to prevent performance from dropping below a required level.
+The power management quality of service (PM QoS) framework in the GNU/Linux kernel allows kernel code and user space processes to set constraints on various energy-efficiency features of the kernel to prevent performance from dropping below a required level.